StevenBlack/vocab/million-dollar-words.md

 ### bibelot
-pot that decorates a coffeetable or bookcase.
+Pot that decorates a coffeetable or bookcase.
 Better than a knickknack.

 ### biblioclast